 All Land Is Sacred Land

-In the last decades of the 20th century, geologian Thomas Berry recognized that the time had come when the greatest service Religious Congregation could make to the larger destinies of the human and the Earth communities would be the recovery of our human intimacy with all those wonderful participants in the Universe of Being.
+In the last decades of the 20th century, geologian Thomas Berry recognized that the time had come when the greatest service religious communities could make to the larger destinies of the human and the Earth communities would be the recovery of our human intimacy with all those wonderful participants in the Universe of Being.
 In the past centuries our role had been to work principally within the human community in educating, healing, and spiritual guidance; now our primary role would be to preserve Earth from further destruction.
 Thus arose the Religious Lands Conservation Project, and the goal of land conservation.

 Land may be protected: